It’s pretty damn awesome of you to look to the shelter to rescue a dog when searching for that new furry family member.

 Our nation’s shelter’s, pounds, and humane societies are overflowing with perfectly healthy and awesome dogs who desperately need good homes where they can live out their lives.
 The fact that you have decided to go there first is great.

 But all that greatness will be meaningless if you do not do your homework first, and even more importantly, introduce them to their new home properly.
 We want it to truly be their fur-ever home right?

-I’m not even talking about general dog stuff like behavior and training.
+I’m not even talking about having the Barkbox subscription underway or spending 200$ on chew toys.
 There is something even more important that you must be aware of, be cognizant of, and be prepared to implement the moment you take that dog from the shelter.

 SHELTERS ARE NOT FUN PLACES

 If you have ever walked through the kennels of an animal shelter you surly can attest to the stress of the experience.
 Perhaps you can remember the first time you entered one.
 It might have been a memorable experience!

 It is non stop barking, howling, whining, and yelping.
 The sound can be deafening at times and if you are not used to it or it is your first time, it can cause a heavy dose of anxiety to rise up your bones and make you want to turn around and walk out.